JoanChirinos/caliente/README.md

 ### Extend
 Our project requires us to gather large amounts of image files, and we will need to learn how to use Java Swing to implement the UI.

+# How It Works
+Our project uses Processing to create a UI in which a user can click designated buttons which have the function of doing the task illustrated in the project description.
+We use mouseClick() in conjunction with the coordinate system of the window to determine where the user clicks and thus which functionality to procure.
+In the backend, our project uses Deques as means of create albums and adding images to an album.
+Each album is a separate Deque, and when clicked play, it will start from the beginning and goes to the end.
+Shuffle/repeat are toggles that switch the order of and repeat the iterance of that designated Deque.
+We use another class(not yet fully explored) to implement importing and exporting of images.
+Additionally, we will have a draw and export functionality with will use Processing to draw an image by using the coordinates of the window and draw(), which we will then allow the exportation of.

+# Launch Instruction
+1) Load the project in Processing
+2) Buttons are self explanatory in the UI, click albums to create an image album, click play to view a slideshow of a set album, etc.